Rbocarro/VR_TakeHome_RB/README.md

    ```
 2. Open the project in Unity 6000.0.33f1 or later with URP enabled
+3. Ensure the Unity VR Featureset is installed from Package Manager > Unity Registry > VR, and click install.
+This should install the XR Interaction Toolkit, OpenXR plugin and Occulus XR Plugin.
-3. Load the Demo scene in: Assets/Scenes/DemoScene.unity
+4. Load the Demo scene in: Assets/Scenes/DemoScene.unity